 Other Background: Co-founded the Center for Adoption Policy in 2001.
 Principal, Clayton, Dubilier & Rice, 1999 to 2000.
 Executive Vice President and Chief Financial Officer, ITT Corporation, 1995 to 1998; Treasurer, ITT Corporation, 1992 to 1995; Assistant Treasurer, ITT Corporation, 1987 to 1992.
-Chairman of the Corporate Governance Committee and member of the Finance Committee of Xerox.
+Chairman of the Corporate Governance Committee, member of the Finance Committee and the Compensation Committee of Xerox.

-Ms. Reese brings to the Board expertise relevant to a large public company, including her extensive executive experience in corporate finance, financial reporting and strategic planning, as well as her knowledge, perspective and corporate governance expertise.
+From her broad experiences at ITT, Ms. Reese brings to the Board expertise relevant to Xerox, including her extensive executive experience in corporate finance, financial reporting and strategic planning, as well as her knowledge, perspective and corporate governance expertise.
 These skills and experience are the result of her long and successful career during which she served in several leadership positions, including chief financial officer and treasurer, and service on other public company boards and committees.